 It was even glorious on New Year's day!
 Perfect for dog walkies between October and May, this beach is reserved for humans during the summer.

-For information about dog-friendly beaches for summer 2016 in Charente-Maritime, take a look at the map here - (French site) The blue flags indicate beaches with areas authorised for dogs either on a lead (tenus en laisse) or not (sans obligation de laisse).
-The Patawouf Blog (English page) currently has details last updated for 2015, however it is always best to check any online information locally before you set off with your four-legged companion and a bucket and spade!
+For information about dog-friendly beaches for summer 2019 in Charente-Maritime, take a look at the map here - (French site) The blue flags indicate beaches with areas authorised for dogs either on a lead (tenus en laisse) or not (sans obligation de laisse).
+Further information on individual beaches is also available on the Vivre en Charentes website, however it is always best to check any online information locally before you set off with your four-legged companion and a bucket and spade!

 Ile de Ré

 One of the group of islands off the coast of La Rochelle, Ile de Ré is often referred to as the French Hamptons, and it is here that the well-heeled French who prefer a quieter holiday spot than the Côte d’Azur, come in search of seaside fun.
 The island has an abundance of gorgeous beaches, none more beautiful than Le-Bois-Plage-en-Ré, which has an impressive seven kilometre stretch of white sand and a pretty village nestled among vineyards and the forest.
 It is usually very busy in the summer and patrolled by lifeguards.

 A quieter beach, La Plage de la Conche, can be found between St Clements and Les Portes.